c19witness/uk-covid19-inquiry/2023-10-03_module-2/3_SOBO_Covid-19_Bereaved_Families_for_Justice_UK_by_Mr_Weatherby_KC.rst

 "Science advice we can't do because of supplies, is worse than useless."

 The clear inference is that certain ministers were not so much following the science as wanting cover from scientific advisers for shortcomings in provisions.
-Here it was masks.
+Here it was :outline:`masks`.

 The theme continued with the change of designation of Covid as being a high-consequence infectious disease; as we know it was designated as such on 16 January, given that it had the potential to spread widely and with large scale fatal consequences.